SivaPrakash8825/automated-penetration-testing/README.md

 **Nmap Tool:** Used for network discovery and security scanning to complement the vulnerability assessment conducted by ZAP.

 # Client Overview
-Setting Up and Running the Client Application<br>
+### Setting Up and Running the Client Application<br>

 To set up and run the client application, follow these steps:<br>

 1. Move to the Client Folder:
+   cd client
+2. Install the Dependencies:
+   npm i
+3. Run the Client Application in Development Mode: npm run dev